 The pandemic has created an increased need for food donations and meal services.
 IFDA members with excess food inventory and/or transportation capacity are encouraged to reach out to their local food banks.
 Many organizations accept donations across the United States, including Feeding America, which has a search function if you're looking for a donation partner in your area.
 In addition to helping Americans in need, there are tax benefits for donations.

-IFDA Explores Industry Corporate Social Responsibility
+IFDA Focuses on Industry Corporate Social Responsibility

-IFDA is exploring ways to facilitate and drive industry efforts in the area of Corporate Social Responsibility (CSR) in the foodservice distribution industry.
+IFDA is looking at ways to facilitate and drive industry efforts in the area of Corporate Social Responsibility (CSR) in the foodservice distribution industry.
 As part of this effort, a new committee of member company representatives was convened in October 2019 to guide the process and contribute expertise and thought-leadership.
 Read our news release for details.

 Corporate Social Responsibility is a corporation's initiatives to assess and take responsibility for its effects on environmental and social wellbeing, including, but not limited to, food donation, food waste reduction, environmental sustainability, animal welfare, community improvement and charitable giving.

 Donating food is commonplace in the foodservice distribution industry.
 Whether working with national hunger-relief organizations, local charities, disaster relief efforts or volunteering time, distributors are committed to helping make communities across America better.